jlevy/og-equity-compensation/README.md

 ### How equity compensation is granted

-🚧 This should be its own chapter, with the sections of each type of equity compensation pooled here.
+🚧 Structure: This should be its own chapter, with the sections of each type of equity compensation pooled here.
 Consider a new chapter after Companies, Compensation, and Stock.
 There is repetition here as well that needs to be addressed after restructuring (based on proximity to other occurrences).